Validation of Matching: Extensions

 \section{Extensions}

-This section outlines a few ways to extend the results in this paper.
+This section outlines a few ways to extend the results from the previous sections.
 One extension provides different confidence levels for matches identified by different algorithms or identified by a single algorithm that provides match scores as well as matches.
 Other extensions bound matching error rate, instead of precision or recall, and validate matching between data fields, instead of nodes in different networks.
-We also explain how to partition a sample of nodes with verified actual matches or a sample of actual matches into a training and validation set in such a way that the validation methods developed in this paper apply.